LNG from Africa

 6. And very important – you need a reserve that cannot economically be used on something else (pipeline export, gas-hungry industries, domestic gas use)

 That’s a big list but few areas in the world fit the bill better than Sub-Saharan Africa.
-Now is this part of the world not really Europe which means that very often you will have to provide the most basic necessities in order to make your project fly.
+Now is this part of the world not really Europe which means that very often you will have to provide the most basic necessities to make your project fly.

 For you as an LNG buyer, that means that you have to do things that you would normally not expect to do as a buyer.
 Upstream companies are doing this all the time.
 They invest money in business leads knowing fully well that just a few of them will eventually result in a deal.
 But one hit pays for all the duds.
 Likewise, as an LNG buyer, you will have to run multiple leads at the same time.
 That’s time-consuming and costs some money but then again, much less than the consequences of no supply.